Weather research in the Cube

 About

 Human-Computer Interaction (HCI) is a multi-disciplinary field, drawing from the human sciences, computational sciences and engineering, information technologies, arts, and design.
 HCI addresses all aspects of the interplay between people and interactive technologies, with applications in every domain.
 The Center for HCI at Virginia Tech is a university-wide research center and a world leader in both the design of novel interactive experiences and the study of human interaction with and through technology.
-Our community of scholars includes about 40 faculty members from more than 15 departments and other units at the university.
+Our community of scholars includes over 75 faculty members from more than 25 departments and other units at the university.

 CHCI supports research excellence through funding programs and shared resources; it contributes to the education and training of HCI professionals and scholars through participation in various degree and certificate programs; and it fosters strong community around the topic of HCI through forums for idea exchange.